Digital x-rays are computer-generated images.

 Better quality images: Digital x-rays are sharper and because they can be enhanced, your dentist can obtain more information about your oral health.
 Using special software, your dentist can increase and decrease the size, exposure, and contrast of the images and magnify areas of concern.
 Another important benefit is the fact that images can be compared to previous x-rays in order to track changes.

 Easier storage and sharing: Digital x-rays can quickly and easily be captured, stored, viewed, and shared.
 This also means that they are less likely to be misplaced.

 Although digital technology has drastically reduced the risks of x-rays, it has not eliminated them completely.
 X-rays use deeply penetrating radiation in order to scan the body’s tissues.
 There is a minute possibility that this could cause cellular changes that might lead to disease in the future.

 Our daily environment is awash with radiation, such as the sun, which can also lead to disease.
 However, despite the drastically reduced level of exposure, there is still the cumulative effect of can occur when you combine x-rays with environmental sources of radiation.
 Still, your wellbeing is our number one priority, and therefore, we only use them when the benefit outweighs the minute risk.

-At Georgetown Village Dental, we are all about improving the experience and outcomes of our patients, and therefore, digital x-rays are our chosen diagnostic imaging too.
+At Halton Village Dental, we are all about improving the experience and outcomes of our patients, and therefore, digital x-rays are our chosen diagnostic imaging too.
 It reduces the waste materials involved in traditional x-ray technology while providing us with better images, faster.
 It is an important ‘green’ feature in our office.